Basbousa (Middle Eastern Semolina Cake)

 • Salt: A small amount of salt enhances the overall flavor of the dessert.

-• Coconut Powder: Coconut powder adds a subtle coconut flavor and texture to the Basbousa, giving it a tropical twist.
+• Coconut Powder: Coconut powder adds a subtle coconut flavor and texture to the Basbousa.

 • Granulated Sugar: Sugar is the sweetening agent that makes Basbousa deliciously sweet and moist.

-• Vanilla Extract: Vanilla extract enhances the overall flavor profile, providing a pleasant aroma and depth of taste.
+• Vanilla Extract: Vanilla extract enhances the overall flavor profile, providing a pleasant aroma.

 • Simple Syrup: It gives an extra taste to the dessert with its sweet and savory flavor.